-The paper is structured as follows: the second section briefly surveys techniques relatives to watermarking, and fixes some terminology.
-Third section presents Aquarelle and its context, giving user requirements and technicals constraints.
+The paper is structured as follows: the second section briefly surveys techniques relative to watermarking, and fixes some terminology.
+Third section discusses key issues, giving user requirements and technical constraints.
 In section four, the algorithm from UCL is sketched.
 Section five introduces the DHWM functional model, using the Diffie-Hellman protocol.
-Section six presents how the scheme is implemented in the Aquarelle prototype.